MikaelTornwall/analytica/documentation/architecture.md

 Application uses SQL database through H2 database engine.

-The database has two tables, Account and Event.
+The database has (will have) two tables, Account and Event.

 These classes follow Data Access Object design pattern.
 Two DAO classes are used, AccountDAO and EventDAO.